laravel/spark-next-docs/1.x/installation.md

 You should not commit your application's `auth.json` file into source control.
 :::

-Once the package is installed via composer, run the `spark:install` Artisan command:
+Once the package is installed via Composer, run the `spark:install` Artisan command:

 ```bash
 php artisan spark:install